Hispala Faecenia: Sources

-Most of what is known about Hispala Faecenia comes from Livy, who discussed her in book 39 of his History of Rome.
-Livy's describes her as a freedwoman and courtesan, who took care of herself while enslaved until she was manumitted.
+Most of what is known about Hispala Faecenia comes from Livy, in book 39 of his History of Rome.
+Livy describes her as a freedwoman and rich courtesan, who managed her wealth by herself after she was released from slavery.

 Life

 Profession

-Livy claims that Hispala was a very well known courtesan.
-According to Danuta Musial, he draws on the fact that Livy does not hide Hispala's client and customer relationship.
-Musial also makes a point to say that the reason Hispala was no longer dishonourable was because she made a confession in front of a consul with appropriate attitude, which in turn evoked the repression of the Bacchanalia.
-Musial goes on to say that Hispala supports Aebutius by paying him for sexual services.
+Livy claims that Hispala was a well known courtesan and does not hide her client/prostitute relationship with Aebutius.
+However, Hispala supports Aebutius by paying him for sexual services.
+The reason why Hispala was honourable in Livy's eyes in spite of her profession was because she made a confession in front of a consul with appropriate attitude, and because this in turn triggered the repression of the Bacchanalia.
+This explains why Livy presents her as favourably known (nobile).

 Relationships

 Hispala met and fell in love with Publius Aebutius, a notable higher class individual who lived in her neighbourhood, through her work as a courtesan.
 Livy says that the couple had a really deep connection with one another.
 He goes on to say that Hispala was a generous woman that took care of Aebutius.
-It is mentioned that Hispala's patron had passed away leaving her unguarded.
+It is mentioned that Hispala's patron had died, leaving her unguarded.
 It is also said that because of the couple's fondness of one another, Hispala tried to reason with the Tribunes and Praetors for a temporary guardian when drawing up her will; women could not draw up a will without a man.
-After this, Hispala made Aebutius her heir, meaning everything passed onto him when she was to die.
-To follow this, Aebutius tells Hispala of his mothers and stepfathers plan of wanting him to join the Cult of Bacchus as an initiate.
+After this, Hispala made Aebutius her heir, meaning everything passed on to him when she was to die.
+To follow this, Aebutius tells Hispala of his mother's and stepfather's plan of wanting him to join the Cult of Bacchus as an initiate.
 Because Hispala supposedly loved Aebutius, Livy says that she exclaimed “May the gods will more favorably!” and “your stepfather is in haste to destroy, by that act, your chastity, your character, your hopes, and your life” when she found out about the ordeal.
 Hispala explained to Aebutius that she used to belong as a servant for her mistress Paculla Annia in the cult, but earned her freedom and never once returned.
 Hispala would not stop trying to convince Aebutius to not take part in the initiation until he had promised her he would not participate in the rituals/rites.

 On another note, Nousek claims that Aebutius and Hispala's relationship may have come from a Roman drama.